frumbert/wp2moodle--wordpress-/README.md

 wp2moodle--wordpress-
 =====================

 Wordpress to Moodle pass through authentication plugin (wordpress end).
-Takes the user that is logged onto wordpress and passes their details over to Moodle, enrols them and authenticates.
+Takes the user that is logged onto wordpress and passes their details over to Moodle, authenticates them, enrols them in one or more courses, then opens the course.

 Demo / Further documenation
 ---------------------------